eu-digital-green-certificates/dgc-gateway/src/main/resources/publication/Readme.txt

 1. Intention
     The content of this archive can be used to verify that a Digital Covid Certificate (DCC) was issued by an authorized issuer.
+Note that in order to lawfully process the personal data contained in a DCC, verifiers need a legal basis pursuant to Article 6 of Regulation (EU) 2016/679 (GDPR).

 2. Structure of archive
     This archive contains two different certificate types: Digital Signer Certificate (DSC) and Country Signing Certificate Authority (CSCA).
 The archive is structured by certificate type (DSC or CSCA), domain (currently just DCC) and the 2-digit country code.
     The certificates are encoded as PKCS#8 saved in pem files named by there certificate SHA-256 thumbprint.

     CSCA
       ∟ DCC